torvalds/linux/Documentation/networking/arcnet-hardware.rst

 	coded switch, on the short board directly by jumper.

 [Avery's note: pay special attention to that: the long board HAS NO SHARED MEMORY.
-This means the current Linux-ARCnet driver can't use these cards.
+This means the current GNU/Linux-ARCnet driver can't use these cards.
 I have obtained a PC500Longboard and will be doing some experiments on it in the future, but don't hold your breath.
 Thanks again to Juergen Seifert for his advice about this!]